DNN is not all you need: Parallelizing Non-Neural ML Algorithms on Ultra-Low-Power IoT Processors

+Due to limited usage of FP computations, RF presents lower performance when switching the FP emulation support and moving to an FPU-native platform.
+On the baseline, RF demands about 1.01~Mcycles deploying only the \_\_\texttt{lesf2} libgcc emulation routine to compare feature values with thresholds.
+By showing 54.23\% FP instructions, RVfplib allows improving only a limited fraction of the workload, thus leading to 742~kcycles with a 1.36\(\times\) speedup compared to the baseline.
+Leveraging the PULP-OPEN FPU reduces the execution time to about 405~kcycles with a reduced speedup of 2.38\(\times\) owing to a 6.39\% kernel FLOP intensity.

-By running kNN on GAP8 deploying libgcc FP emulation support, the kernel requires 8.31~Mcycles per inference.
+By running kNN on GAP8 deploying libgcc FP emulation support, the kernel requires 117~Mcycles per inference.
 Since the algorithm leverages GEMM-based FP emulation routines with the addition of \_\_\texttt{subsf3}, achieving a 1.9\(\times\) speedup with RVfplib is mainly due to architectural factors.
-While TBs increase of 2.01\% of the execution time in GEMM-based kernels, kNN presents a TBs decrease of almost 3\% of the computing time moving from libgcc to RVfplib.
-Previous algorithms feature 24.89-27.25\% FP instructions, while kNN reaches up to 45.5\% due to 92k FP instructions out of a total of 202k instructions.
-As a result, the kernel gains performance from leveraging more the FPU compute power leading to 32.09\(\times\) speedup compared to the baseline when deploying PULP-OPEN.
+While TBs increase by 2.01\% of the execution time in GEMM-based kernels, kNN presents a TBs decrease of almost 3\% of the computing time moving from libgcc to RVfplib.
+Previous algorithms feature 24.89-27.25\% FP instructions, while kNN reaches up to 45.5\% due to 21.2M FP instructions out of a total of 46.5M instructions.
+As a result, the kernel gains performance from leveraging more of the FPU compute power leading to a 32.09\(\times\) speedup compared to the baseline when deploying PULP-OPEN.

-By iterating several times the clustering procedure to find the optimal coordinates of the centroids, kMEANS demands an order of magnitude higher execution time than kNN.
-The kernel takes about 265~Mcycles when performing on the baseline while leveraging RVfplib on GAP8 reaches a 1.58\(\times\) speedup reducing the runtime to 168~Mcycles. kMEANS lower FP rate compared to kNN explains the 0.3\(\times\) drop of performance when switching from libgcc to RVfplib FP support.
+The kernel takes about 625~kcycles when performing on the baseline while leveraging RVfplib on GAP8 reaches a 1.58\(\times\) speedup reducing the runtime to 395~Mcycles. kMEANS lower FP rate compared to kNN explains the 0.3\(\times\) drop of performance when switching from libgcc to RVfplib FP support.
 While kNN accounts for 90.49\% instructions to emulate FP computations, kMEANS uses only 74.82\% of the overall workload, thus leading to a speedup decrease.
-Running the kernel on PULP-OPEN, the execution time decreases to almost 872~kcycles, allowing to improve the runtime by 30.44\(\times\) compared to the baseline.
-By presenting a reduced FLOP intensity of 40.64\% and a higher LD stalls increase with respect to kNN, the kernel achieves a 2\(\times\) lower speedup compared to the baseline.
+Running the kernel on PULP-OPEN, the execution time decreases to almost 20.5~kcycles, improving performance by 30.44\(\times\) compared to the baseline.
+By presenting a reduced FLOP intensity of 40.64\% and a higher LD stalls increase compared to kNN, the kernel achieves a 2\(\times\) lower speedup compared to the baseline.